-Overall Apr 1 thru Jun 30, 2015 To Date
+Overall Jul 1 thru Sep 30, 2015 To Date

 Total Projected Budget from All Sources N/A \$500,000.00

 Total Budget \$0.00 \$500,000.00

 Total Obligated \$0.00 \$500,000.00

 Total Funds Drawdown \$0.00 \$181,965.00

 Program Funds Drawdown \$0.00 \$181,965.00

 Program Income Drawdown \$0.00 \$0.00

 Program Income Received \$0.00 \$0.00

 Total Funds Expended \$0.00 \$181,965.00

 Lower Manhattan Cultural Council \$0.00 \$0.00

 River to River Festival \$0.00 \$181,965.00

 Match Contributed \$0.00 \$0.00

-As part of LMDC's Community and Cultural Enhancement Program, LMDC funds will enablethe Lower Manhattan Cultural Council (LMCC) to implement a Marketing for the Arts program ("MFA").
+As part of LMDC's Community and Cultural Enhancement Program, LMDC funds will enable the Lower Manhattan Cultural Council (LMCC) to implement a Marketing for the Arts program ("MFA").
 The LMCC MFA is a marketing and communications training program, which will benefit seven specific, pre-selected lower Manhattan cultural institutions.
 Goals of the program include: increasing the capacity of the seven downtown cultural organizations to develop and implement strategic marketing and communications plans; to encourage and enable collaboration among the organizations to build community; and to engage in peer-to-peer learning opportunities as the basis for an ongoing network of mutual support.
 The seven preselected and approved organizations which were all found to be in need of marketing and communication enrichment are: Chen Dance Center/H.T.
 Dance; CityLore on behalf of the CATCH consortium (Center for Art, Tradition, and Cultural Heritage); Clemente Soto Velez Center; HERE Arts Center; Museum of American Finance; Museum of Chinese in the Americas; and Poets House.
 Specifically, LMDC will fund costs associated with LMCC staff, marketing and communication consultants, and guest speakers related to the design and implementation of the program.
 In addition, LMDC will provide the funds for LMCC to re-grant up to \$25,000 to each of the seven cultural instructions which have been selected to be a part of this program for the implementation of their marketing plan.
 Beneficiaries of the Program will be Lower Manhattan residents and workers who work on, visit or attend exhibitions or events that the selected cultural institutions execute, as well as, artists and area businesses which will benefit from the expanded and enhanced activity in Lower Manhattan generated by these institutions through the successful implementation of their newly engineered marketing campaigns.
 The amount of this LMDC grant is \$500,000.

-The time of performance for Lower Manhattan Development Corporation's CCEP grant to Lower Manhattan Cultural Council ("LMCC") for the initiation and implementation of their Marketing for the Arts program came to an end on March 31, 2015.
-On June 26, 2015, LMCC submitted a request for reimbursement, in the amount of \$168,035 which is currently under review.
+The time of performance for Lower Manhattan Development Corporation's CCEP grant to Lower Manhattan Cultural Council ("LMCC") for implementation of their Marketing for the Arts ("MFA") program came to an end on March 31, 2015.
+A previously submitted request for reimbursement, in the amount of \$168,035, is under review.
+In August, LMCC submitted the initial MFA program request for reimbursement related to the re-granting phase of the program.
+LMDC is working with LMCC on requested budget adjustments which we expect to work out in the near future thus allowing the completion of our reimbursement request review.
+We are also awaiting submission of final reimbursements requests.